Are you interested in helping to promote speech and language therapy as a career choice?

-These resources can help SLTs and student SLTs to promote speech and language therapy as a career.
+These resources can help SLTs and student SLTs to raise awareness of the speech and language therapy profession, whether by giving a talk at a local school or attending a careers event.

 We hope to add more resources over time.
 Check back for updates and new additions.